Content and work co-located at secured facilities.

 Habitable location Facility security should meet the standards of the risk levels involved, thus secured facilities are required at the High and Medium risk levels.

-Infrastructure is, de-facto, insecure outside of a facility.
+Infrastructure Not Secured is, by default, insecure outside of a facility.
 Thus if loss of infrastructure services has serious negative consequences, workers must be co-located with the system so that such failures don't realize those consequences.
 Of course this cannot apply when the workers cannot survive...

 Similarly, as risk goes up and time till harm goes down, except for remote facilities with only local consequences not producing serious harm to people or the environment, control becomes more critical, and workers must be located close enough to meet response times to mitigate High consequences and should be so located to mitigate Medium consequences.